 Getting that rich, dark color is simple if you follow these key steps.

 - Choose the Right Dye For Your Fabric.
-If the fabric you plan to dye is a natural fabric (such as cotton, linen silk, ramie or wool) or is nylon or rayon, then use Rit All-Purpose Dye.
-If the fabric you plan to dye contains more than 35% polyester acrylic or acetate, then use Rit DyeMore for Synthetics.
+If the fabric you plan to dye is a natural fabric (such as cotton, linen silk, ramie or wool) or is nylon or rayon, then use our Rit Back to Black Kit.
+If the fabric you plan to dye contains more than 35% polyester acrylic or acetate, then use Rit DyeMore for Synthetics in Graphite.

 - Use the Stovetop Method.
 Our dyes love hot water.
 It relaxes the fabric so that it can absorb the dye.
 This dyeing method enables you to maintain a very hot dyebath for the duration of your dyeing so you can get the darkest color possible.

 - Double the Standard Dye Quantity.
 The more dye, the deeper the color.
-If you are dyeing a pair of pants, pour the whole bottle of dye into the dyebath (or use two packages of powder dye).
+If you are dyeing a pair of pants, pour the whole bottle of dye into the dyebath.
 If you are dyeing more than one pair, use multiple bottles.

 - Prewash Item.
 This helps to remove any finishes that may interfere with dye absorption.